jmalicki/hoi4-build-solver/src/hoi4_build_core/src/heuristic/README.md

 # Heuristics Module

-This module implements pluggable heuristics for the HOI4 MDP solver.
+This module implements pluggable heuristics for the HOI4 build solver.
 Each heuristic provides both:
 - **Lower bound** (`lower_bound()`): An admissible heuristic `h(s)` for A* search
 - **Upper bound** (`upper_bound()`): An upper bound on remaining cost for pruning